Infineon/StreamGen/README.md

 Made with ❤️ and ☕ by Laurenz Farthofer.

+This work was funded by the Austrian Research Promotion Agency (FFG, Project No. 905107).

 Special thanks to Benjamin Steinwender, Marius Birkenbach and Nikolaus Neugebauer for their valuable feedback.

 I want to thank Infineon and Kai for letting me work on and publish this project.